 What makes this wreck interesting is how it got to its final resting place.
 The ship was torpedoed during WWII.
 After being towed into shore a volcanic eruption pushed it back out.
 The lava cover created the perfect habitat for coral and other undersea sights.

-- When to Dive: This is a great spot for diving year round.
+This is a great spot for scuba diving in Bali all year round.
 The wet season is between October and April.
 This doesn’t mean it’s going to be raining all the time.
 In our experience, the rain typically comes in the evening and lasts for a few hours.
 Rarely, in five years of living in South East Asia, have we ever seen it rain all day.Aside from the weather, the water temperature around this site is perfect for diving.
 The temperature stays between 27°C (81°F) and 29°C (84°F) year-round.

 Because of the unique combination of the lava formation and the wreck, this is a site that you shouldn’t miss.
 You don’t need a wetsuit for this location.
 If you usually get cold when diving a rash guard should be enough for this site.The best time to dive is in the early morning before larger groups arrive to the site.
 This is when the largest numbers of parrot and jack fish can be seen.
 It is recommended if you want to get there early that you stay in one of the resorts near the wreck.